Lourvens/lourvens/README.md

 # 💫About Me
-Hi, I'm a frontend developer
+Hi, I'm a frontend developer  <br />
 👯 I’m looking to collaborate on open source projects <br />
 🤝 I’m looking for new opportunities and open for any feedback <br />
 🌱 I’m currently improving my skill on TypeScript and DSA <br />